padas-lab-de/pypadre/doc/source/backend.rst

 Backend Functionalities
 ***************************

+Backends link to each part of the experiment such as projects, experiments, executions, runs and computations.
+All the backends provide get functionalities to retrieve the individual modules.

-Functionality for experiments described below:
+For example the functionality for experiments described below:

 1. put_experiment: It receives an experiment.
 If it is an instance of the experiment class, the experiment class is first stored to disk using the file backend.
 If it is a string with the name,